tangrams/tangram-tutorial/src/Assets/markdown/min.md

         color: darkgreen # The color of the layer we are drawing
 </pre></code>

 How do we know what style to apply to what data?
-Well our geojson file contains some clues.
+Well our GeoJSON file contains some clues.
 Take another look at the file:

 <pre><code class="language-json">[...]
 {